-- 3. Feasibility is the extent to which the specifications including measure logic, require data that are readily available or could be captured without undue burden and can be implemented for performance measurement. - The developer states that required data elements are generated or collected and used by healthcare personnel during provision of care.
-They are then abstracted from a record by someone other than the person obtaining the original information (e.g., chart abstraction).
-Some of the elements are available in EHRs (Electronic Health Records) or from other electronic sources. - Per the developer, the data elements in the measure have been standard in the STS Adult Cardiac Surgery Database for at least six years and some of them have been part of the database for more than 20 years.
-The database has more than 1,100 participants.
-Local availability of data elements will vary from full EHR (Electronic Health Record) capability to no availability; however, all data elements are submitted to the STS database in electronic format following a standard set of data specifications. - STS Adult Cardiac Surgery Database participants (single or group of surgeons) pay annual participant fees of \$3,500 if majority of surgeons in the group are STS members and \$4,750 if the majority are not STS members.
+- 3. Feasibility is the extent to which the specifications including measure logic, require data that are readily available or could be captured without undue burden and can be implemented for performance measurement. - The developer states the required data elements were collected and used by healthcare personnel during the provision of care and abstracted from a record by someone other than the person obtaining the original information.
+Some data elements are available through electronic sources. - Per the developer, the data elements in the measure have been standard in the STS Adult Cardiac Surgery Database for at least six years and some for more than 20 years.
+The database has more than 1,030 participants.
+Local availability of data elements will vary from full EHR capability to no availability; however, all data elements are submitted to the STS database in electronic format following a standard set of data specifications. - STS Adult Cardiac Surgery Database participants (single or group of surgeons) pay annual participant fees of \$3,500 if majority of surgeons in the group are STS members and \$4,750 if the majority are not STS members.
 In addition, there is a fee of \$150 per member and \$350 per non-member for surgeons listed on the database's Participation Agreement.
+STS analyses indicate that the STS database includes more than 90% of cardiothoracic programs in the US.
 There are no additional costs for data collection specific to the measure.

-- Are the required data elements routinely generated and used during care delivery? - Are the required data elements available in electronic form, e.g., EHR or other electronic sources?
+- Are the required data elements routinely generated and used during care delivery? - Is the data collection strategy ready to be put into operational use?

-Preliminary rating for feasibility: ☐ High ☒ Moderate ☐ Low ☐ Insufficient Committee Pre-evaluation Comments: Criteria 3: Feasibility 3.
-Feasibility: Which of the required data elements are not routinely generated and used during care delivery?
+Committee Pre-evaluation Comments: Criteria 3: Feasibility

+- 3. Feasibility: Which of the required data elements are not routinely generated and used during care delivery?
 Which of the required data elements are not available in electronic form (e.g., EHR or other electronic sources)?
-What are your concerns about how the data collection strategy can be put into operational use? no concerns none Elements are routinely collected during patient care and most data entered into STS Adult Cardiac Surgery Database.
-No issues or concerns with feasibility.
-This measure has already been implemented, so it is feasible.
-Criterion 4: Usability and Use Maintenance measures - increased emphasis - much greater focus on measure use and usefulness, including both impact/improvement and unintended consequences 4a.
+What are your concerns about how the data collection strategy can be put into operational use? - no concerns - no concerns - Elements are routinely collected during patient care and most data entered into STS Adult Cardiac Surgery Database. - No issues or concerns with feasibility. - The measure has been in use for years and appears feasible.

+Criterion 4: Usability and Use

+Maintenance measures - increased emphasis - much greater focus on measure use and usefulness, including both impact/improvement and unintended consequences

+4a.
 Use (4a1.
 Accountability and Transparency; 4a2.
-Feedback on measure) 4a.
-Use evaluate the extent to which audiences (e.g., consumers, purchasers, providers, policymakers) use or could use performance results for both accountability and performance improvement activities.
+Feedback on measure)

+4a.
+Use evaluates the extent to which audiences (e.g., consumers, purchasers, providers, policymakers) use or could use performance results for both accountability and performance improvement activities.

 4a.1.
 Accountability and Transparency.
 Performance results are used in at least one accountability application within three years after initial endorsement and are publicly reported within six years after initial endorsement (or the data on performance results are available).
 If not in use at the time of initial endorsement, then a credible plan for implementation within the specified timeframes is provided.

+Current uses of the measure

+Publicly reported?
+Yes  Νο

+Current use in an accountability program?
+Yes  No 🗆 UNCLEA

+OR

-Current uses of the measure Publicly reported? ☑ Yes □ No Current use in an accountability program? ☐ Yes ☐ No ☐ UNCLEAR OR Planned use in an accountability program?
-Yes No Accountability program details
+Planned use in an accountability program? 🗆 Yes 🗆 No

+A a a supta bility year group dataila

+Accountability program details